Faculty & Staff

 Office: Humanities and Performing Arts Center 133

-Voices to Hear is a new series here at USC Upstate that shines a light on recent works from both upcoming and established playwrights whose voices may not be heard otherwise.
+Voices to Hear is a staged reading series here at USC Upstate that shines a light on recent works from both upcoming and established playwrights whose voices may not be heard otherwise.
 It focuses on diverse characters, themes, and cultures that may not be experienced or appreciated within the confines of the mainstream, commercial theatre.

 |Fred Van Patten